adamsilver/adamsilver.io-jekyll/_posts/2015-05-05-the-disadvantages-of-css-preprocessors.md

 description: CSS preprocessors have obvious advantages but they also come with a host of problems.
 Learn about these to avoid pain for you and your team.
 ---

-CSS preprocessors have many advantages providing helpful methods for writing and reusing styles.
-However, CSS processors have several *disadvantages*, which I discuss here for consideration.
+CSS preprocessors have many benefits because they provide features that plain old CSS doesn't, such as variables, nesting, partials, mixins, inheritance and operators.
+However, CSS processors have several *disadvantages* which I discuss here for your consideration:

 ## 1. Debugging is harder